4. Getting started¶

 ipmitool -H 127.0.0.1 -U admin -P admin chassis power on

 4.5.
-Relationship table of Infrasim command and standard server command¶
+Relationship table of Infrasim command and standard server command

 Here we list a table to reflect the operations on physical server and the corresponding InfraSIM command.
 Note that the InfraSIM command with (*) here is not the CLI command.
 Use “infrasim -h” can get the help message.

-standard server command InfraSIM command AC power on a-node infrasim node start a-node AC power off a-node infrasim node stop a-node dismiss server node a-node infrasim node destroy a-node reset a-node infrasim node restart a-node Check server a-node specification infrasim node info a-node Check server a-node running status infrasim node status a-node (If you see “a-node-bmc is running”, it indicates AC is on, bmc is alive.
-If you see “a-node-node is running”, it indicates the compute node is powered on) KVM - virtual keyboard, visual monitor Connecting to InfraSIM with VNC client(*) configuration update for a-node (node type, nic, processor, drive, memory)
+Check server a-node running status infrasim node status a-node (If you see “a-node-bmc is running”, it indicates AC is on, bmc is alive.
+If you see “a-node-node is running”, it indicates the compute node is powered on)

-- update a-node yaml file(*)
+1. update a-node yaml file(*)

-- infrasim config update a-node [a-node yaml file path]
+2. infrasim config update a-node [a-node yaml file path]

-- infrasim node stop a-node
+3. infrasim node stop a-node

-- infrasim node destroy a-node
+4. infrasim node destroy a-node

-- infrasim node start a-node
+5. infrasim node start a-node

 add new server node b-node

-- compose b-node yaml file(*)
+1. compose b-node yaml file(*)

-- infrasim config add b-node [b-node yaml file path]
+2. infrasim config add b-node [b-node yaml file path]

-- infrasim node start b-node
+3. infrasim node start b-node

-- infrasim config list
+4. infrasim config list